Paranoid2droid/cv/index.md

 * 2019: Sound Localization and Separation in Three-dimensional Space Using a Single Microphone with a Metamaterial Enclosure

-Used a 3D-printed enclosure to modify the frequency response of an omnidirectional microphone in a direction-independent way, utilized compress sensing techniques and other processing to reconstruct the information about location and audio content of sound sources.
+Used a 3D-printed enclosure to modify the frequency response of an omni-directional microphone in a direction-independent way, utilized compress sensing techniques and other processing to reconstruct the information about location and audio content of sound sources.

 <br>